LouisGJBertrand/MAYA_Antivirus/README.md

 # Recommendations

-The use of Security Tools for Autodesk® Maya® made developed by Autodesk, inc. is highly recommended to reduce risks.
+The use of Security Tools for Autodesk® Maya® developed by Autodesk, inc. is highly recommended to reduce risks.

 There are no known compatibility issues between the two plug-ins.